SquadFM/Squad-Field-Manual/README.md

 ## Building Deployables
 - Deployables are structures that Squad Leaders can deploy within the 150-meter build radius of a Forward Operating Base.
 - Your SL can only place the structures' foundation and will need your help to build it.
 Approach the foundation and get your shovel out and start building with your left mouse button.
 The right mouse button removes the structure (don't do that unless told to by your SL).
+- Fireteam Leads can also place fortification structures.
 - For each FOB you will most likely build a HAB and an ammo box.
 The radio, as mentioned above, does not need to be build.
 - You can help other squad mates to build a structure.
 More shovels build faster.
 - If you see enemy structures you can remove them with your shovel.
 Approach the structure and use your right mouse button.